KI7MT/wspr-analytics/README.md

 [PySpark][], [PyArrow][], [Anaconda Python][], [Jupyter Notebooks][], [Scala][] and other [Big Data][] tooling to help with this challange.

+## Basic Tool and Build Instructions

+In each folder under `src`, you'll find instructions for compiling and running each project or script as appropriate.

+You must have Python, Java, Scala, Spark and SBT available from the command line.

+- Java openjdk version 1.8.0_275 or later
+- Scala Version 2.12.12
+- Spark 3.0.1
+- SBT Tools 1.4.5
+- Python 3.7+

+An easy way (on Linux / MacOS) to mange Java, Spark, Scala and SBT is through an management tool called [sdkman][].
+This tool allows one to install virtually any combination of tools you need without affecting your root file system.
+With the exception of Python, All the above requirements can be installed and managed via [sdkman][].

+For Python, the recomendation is to use [Anaconda Python][], the full version, as it provides all the analytics tooling you'll need for this project and more.

 ## Abstract Implementation

-This project will focus on `Scaling Up`, not so much `Scaling Out`, using comodity based hardware.
+This project will focus on `Scaling Up Some`, not so much `Scaling Out`, using comodity based hardware.
 [Big Data][] tooling from vendors such as [Amazon AWS EBR][], [Microsoft Cloud Analytics][], [Google Smart Analytics][] provide a litany of options for processing [Big Data][].
 However, for most of us, the return on invenst just isn't there.